Washington University School of Medicine

 St. Louis, Missouri

-Seeking to advance precision medicine for patients with estrogen receptor-positive breast cancers.
+Advancing the use of precision medicine for patients with estrogen receptor-positive breast cancer.

 Estrogen receptor (ER)-positive breast cancer typically responds well to endocrine therapy.
 However, up to 20 percent of patients will experience a recurrence.
 Dr. Ma is conducting a clinical trial called ALTERNATE (NCT01953588), which aims to develop a biomarker that can predict the long-term outcome of patients with ER-positive breast cancer receiving neoadjuvant (pre-surgical) endocrine therapy (fulvestrant or the combination of fulvestrant plus anastrozole) to identify those who may forego adjuvant (post-surgery) chemotherapy.
 The study is following patients for ten years after surgery or until the patient experiences a recurrence.
 Results from the study could spare many from the toxicities of chemotherapy and lead to more personalized treatments.